Amschel Rothschild: Personal life

 Rothschild and his wife were also godparents to a daughter of politician William Waldegrave, who is a godfather to James Rothschild.

-Amschel Rothschild owned a summer home at New Alton, New Hampshire.
+Amschel Rothschild owned a summer home at Alton, New Hampshire.

 Death

 In July 1996, Amschel Rothschild died by suicide at the Hôtel Le Bristol Paris.
 The coroner said there were no sinister circumstances about his death.
 His wife attributed the suicide to untreated depression, partly over the recent death of his widowed mother.